Last Updated on

 When you’re looking to take your photography to the next level, there are few better ways to do this than investing in a high-quality monopod or tripod.
 But getting the right device the first time is a huge part of the equation.

-Hopefully, this guide walked you through everything that you need to know about both devices and highlighted when you would want each.
+Hopefully, our guide has walked you through everything that you need to know about both devices and highlighted when you would want each.
 That way, you can head out and invest in the perfect camera accessory to take your photos to the next level!

 Robert’s obsession with all things optical started early in life, when his optician father would bring home prototypes for Robert to play with.
 Nowadays, Robert is dedicated to helping others find the right optics for their needs.
 His hobbies include astronomy, astrophysics, and model building.
 Originally from Newark, NJ, he resides in Santa Fe, New Mexico, where the nighttime skies are filled with glittering stars.